 - Joint Disease

 - What to Expect from Coach/Caregiver

-- Meet the Joint Care Team

 - Tour the Joint Replacement Center

-- Learn Breathing Exercises

 - Review Preoperative Exercises

-- Learn About Assistive Devices and Joint
+- Learn About Assistive Devices and Joint Protection

-Protection

-- Discharge Planning/Insurance/Equipment

-- Complete Preoperative Forms

 Attend a class for joint surgery patients.
 Bring your coach.

 If you cannot attend, inform the Joint Care Team.